DocuFlag

 2.3 Proportionality

-• OpenAI processes documents transiently with zero data retention
+• Vertex AI processes documents transiently with zero data retention

 2.4 Legal basis

-• Article 6(1)(b): Processing is necessary for the performance of the contract between DocuFlag and the visa agency (data controller)
+• Article 6(1)(b): Processing is necessary for the performance of the contract betweenDocuFlag and the user (the individual self-help applicant for their own data, OR the Enterprise customer acting as data controller).

 3. Risk assessment